RaviChimmalgi/LetzMeet/README.md

 The app can be accessed here: http://ravichimmalgi.github.io/LetzMeet/index.html

 ## Using the app
-- Mock register using the form on the register page
+- Login if you registered already or register using the form on the 'register' page
-- Create events on the create event page
+- Registering will auto log you in
-- View all events created on the home page
+- Create events on the 'create event' page

-## Issues
+- View events created by all users on the 'events' page
-Login/Logout and My Events functionalty has not been implemented yet.
+- View events created by you on 'my events' page

 ## Installation